 If a ratepayer's sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for the property of up to a maximum of 100%.
 The level of reduction will depend on the rateable value of the property.
-For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief while eligible properties above the lower threshold and below a specified upper threshold may receive partial relief.
+For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief.
+Eligible properties between that threshold and a specified upper threshold will receive partial tapered relief.
 The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or at www.gov.uk/introduction-to-business-rates.